 An average WHIP is around 1.5.
 This means that a good WHIP would be considered anything under 1, and a bad WHIP would be anything over 2.
 A WHIP of 1 equates to 7 total hits and walks per 7 innings.

 WHIP considers both intentional and unintentional walks.
 While intentional walks are used in certain scenarios to avoid good batters, it will still negatively the WHIP of the pitcher.

 Should WHIP in baseball be high or lower?

 A pitcher in baseball will want to shoot for the lowest WHIP possible.
-A low WHIP means that on a per inning basis the pitcher throws a low number of hits and walks a low number of batters.
+A low WHIP means that on a per-inning basis the pitcher throws a low number of hits and walks a low number of batters.
 In some cases, a pitcher can have a high number of walks, but still a low WHIP if they keep the number of hits low as well.

 How to Calculate WHIP

 WHIP is a term used in baseball that refers to the ratio of walks, hits, and innings pitched.
-It’s a statistics used for pitchers that is often considered one of the most important stats for a pitcher.
+It’s a statistic used for pitchers that are often considered one of the most important stats for a pitcher.
 This is because it considers a walk just as bad as a hit, which in reality, it could be worse.
 Typically when walking a batter at least 4 pitches must be thrown, but it’s likely more.
 So not only does the runner get on base, but your pitch count has gone up considerably.
-This is compare to the 2.5 pitches on average per batter that gets a hit.
+This is compared to the 2.5 pitches on average per batter that gets a hit.

 WHIP stands for walks, hits, innings pitched, and is a baseball metric to determine how good a pitcher is.